 Rename Without Breaking

-Every function has a permanent ID.
-Rename files, move code around—AI agents still find exactly what they need.
+Every function has a stable ID.
+Rename files, move code around—AI agents can still target the same declaration.

 Learn more